September 4, 2020

-To submit the work, artists and their parents should go to https://oicaart.artcall.org, create a user account, and submit the work.
+To submit the work, artists and their teachers or parents should go to https://oicaart.artcall.org, create a user account, and submit the work.
 Each artwork will need to reflect the theme of “A Healthy Future for Oklahoma’s Children.”
-Entries will be accepted through October 31, 2020.
+Entries will be accepted through December 6, 2020.
 The art chosen by a jury as the best entry will earn a $100 cash prize for the young artist.

 If any youth artist or parent has questions about the call for art or the calendar program, call OICA at (405) 236-KIDS (5437), or email OICA at firstname.lastname@example.org..